adrnkor/cnm-usage/README.md

 # cnm-usage

-**CONFIG FILE OUT OF DATE !
+**README FILE OUT OF DATE !
 I'll get around to that changing that...** cli app to pull usage data from cnMaestro API.

 ## Usage